Castro19/ccc-transfer-helper/README.md

 - View General Ed Completion and view what areas your current Schedule has completed (Completed)

+- Deployment on Microsoft Azure with client side on a web static app and server on a web app service.

 - Generate Schedules rapidly with the click of a button!
 (In-Progress)

 ![Sign up](https://live.staticflickr.com/65535/53724683925_b2091ea94c.jpg)